omerkara/omer-kara-personal/content/industry/_index.md

 ## Info.
 title: "Industry"
-description: "Home for my industry related jobs/projects including on going and completed, each linked with accompanying materials if any exists."
+description: "Central hub for my industry-related work, which includes both ongoing and completed projects.
+Each project is accompanied by relevant materials, if available."

 ## Options.
 cascade: